solquist/DataCleaningAssignment/README.md

 The data set contains a set of descriptive activity names.
 As they are already good descriptive names, they are a good source for the labels.
 The activity labels exist in the file "./getdata_projectfiles_UCI HAR Dataset/UCI HAR Dataset/activity_labels.txt".
 The labels are read in using the function `read.table()` with the option `stringAsFactors = FALSE` (these are turned to factors later) and saved into the variable `activity.labels`.
 The activity ID numbers in `df` are replaced with the labels from a lookup into `activity.labels` through the function `sapply()`.

 Finally, the column `df$Activity` is turned into factors as the activity labels really are categorical values.
-The option `levels = activity.labels$V2` is used for `factor()` in order to keep the same ordinal values asociated with the labels as the original ID's.
-That way, if the original ID is desired, one can do something like `as.integer(df$Activity[1])`, for example, to return the original ID -- making it not necessary to hold onto the "ID to label" mapping to recover the original ID's.
+Note, the `levels` options is not specified in the scsript, so the new factors will be ordered alphabetically.
+If it were necessary to easily get back to the original activity ID's, passing the option `levels = activity.labels$V2` would make it easy to keep the labels in the original order.
+However, since that is not needed to produce the final set of data and would introduce an extra step to re-order the data to make an "easier to read" alphabetical sorting, we chose to stick with the default alphabetical ordering of the factors.

 ### Creating descriptive variable names